 The German Studies Department is planning to offer a joint advanced language study abroad program and foreign study program (LSA+/FSP) in Berlin, Germany for the spring 2021 term.

 The German Department offers a combined advanced language study abroad and foreign study program in Berlin, Germany.
-Students take courses with the Dartmouth faculty director and local faculty members.
+Students take courses at Freie Universität Berlin with the Dartmouth faculty director and local faculty members.
 The academic program, conducted entirely in German, stresses an in-depth exploration of contemporary local culture, especially theater, and is complemented by excursions to historical sites and typically an extended trip to Vienna.

 Berlin has regained its singular position both as Germany's capital and as a mediator between East and West.
 While it is also the site of the German LSA, this program enables students to experience it in new and significantly different ways.
 Few cities in the world can rival Berlin's current political and economic role, the variety of its history, the ethnic and cultural diversity of its population, or the richness of its traditional as well as contemporary offerings in art, theater, music, and film.
 The New York Times has called Berlin "the most exciting city in Europe," but it is also a comfortable, livable place of distinctive neighborhoods, parks, and lakes, all joined by a convenient system of public transportation.